 Raspberry Apricot Cheesecake with Chocolate Crust Recipe – American Special

-Everyone agrees that fruit and chocolate make a winning combination, but this cheesecake takes it to the next level!
-It’s creamy, decadent, and destined to be your favorite.
-Best of all, it’s simple to prepare!
+Everyone agrees that fruit and chocolate make a winning combination, but this raspberry apricot cheesecake with chocolate crust takes it to the next level!
+It’s creamy, decadent, and destined to be your favorite American dessert.
+The rich chocolate crust sets the stage, while a tangy fruit topping of raspberries and apricot preserves balances the sweetness.
+With a simple method to bake & chill, you’ll achieve that perfect cheesecake firmness and creamy texture every time.

 • Prep Time15 min